Mohs micrographic surgery

 - Skin flaps involve movement of adjacent, healthy tissue to cover a surgical site.
 Where practical, they are chosen because of the excellent cosmetic match of nearby skin.

-Read about preparing for Mohs Surgery.
+Read about Preparing for Surgery.